 By Shell Polymers on May 15, 2020

 Rotational molding is a major polyethylene conversion type that is used to make a variety of everyday products such as pipe fittings, large containers, bins, and trash cans amongst other things.
 Unfortunately, defects are a common challenge during the manufacturing of these goods.
 To find a solution, it’s typical to hunt for a one-size-fits-all fix and assume it will resolve any problem that appears down the line.
-In actuality, defects can be the result of a variety of issues, so determining the cause can be a complex and lengthy process.
+In actuality, defects can be the result of a variety of issues, so determining the cause with a robust rotational molding troubleshooting process is crucial.

-To help converters improve their operational performance, Shell Polymers experts have provided some of their top tech tips below.
+To help converters improve their operational performance, Shell Polymer experts have provided some of their top tech tips for rotational molding troubleshooting.

 Rotational Molding Troubleshooting